postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 [!metalama-compare MovingVertex.cs]

 ## Implementation

+> [!WARNING]
+> The objective of this example is to teach you to build aspects of moderate complexity.
+For an open-source and production-ready implementation, see <xref:observability>.

 In this example, we will explain the simplest possible implementation of the `NotifyPropertyChanged` aspect.
 As with any aspect, before starting to write code, it is good to take a pause and think a few minutes about the design.
 Here is how